wp-cli/handbook/commands/core/update/index.md

     No files found that need cleaned up
     Success: WordPress updated successfully.

+    # Update WordPress to latest version of 3.8 release
     $ wp core update --version=3.8 ../latest.zip
     Updating to version 3.8 ()...
     Unpacking the update...